harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 You could try modifying the permissions of the code repo connector's token so that it can't write to the repo, but this could interfere with other connector functionality.

-Removing API access from the connector is not recommended because API access is required for other connector functions, such as cloning the codebase.
+Removing API access from the connector is not recommended because API access is required for other connector functions, such as cloning codebases from PRs, auto-populating branch names when you manually run builds, and so on.

 ### Why was the PR build status not updated for an Approval stage?